 In general we cannot do parallel reads from a topic due to the ordering constrains.
-Figure 3 shows how exclusive channels created by a driver named sensor_01 is connected to the storm topology.
+Figure 4 shows how exclusive channels created by a driver named sensor_01 is connected to the storm topology.
 Here, the storm topology runs only one instance for each spout reading from channel_01 and channel_02.
 Because we have 8 channels in 4 instances of the drivers, we need 8 topics in the broker.
-Because we only have 2 spouts and 2 bolts in the topology, each spout is connected to 2 topics and each bolt is communicating with two topics.
-Figure 4 shows the same scenario with shared channels.
-In this case we only have 4 topics because the two drivers deployed in the same gateway is using the same topics.
+Because we only have 2 spouts and 2 bolts in the topology, each spout is connected to 2 topics and each bolt is communicating with 2 topics.
+Figure 5 shows the same scenario with shared channels.
+In this case we only have 4 topics because the two drivers deployed in the same gateway are using the same topics.